ryannewman2828/Documented-Learning/Design Patterns/Observer Pattern/README.md

 TODO:</br>
 graphics mode</br>
 make step take in an optional parameter for how many steps to take</br>
-make a time command to emply between steps</br>
+make a time command to employ between steps</br>